derangga/shadcn-compose-docs/src/pages/docs/Installation.md

 ## Prerequisites

-Before you begin, make sure you project have following this requirements:
+Before you begin, make sure your project using Kotlin 2.2.0

-- Kotlin 2.2.0
-- Jetpack compose bom 2025.07.00
-- Target minSDK 26: Required due to the use of java.time APIs (e.g., DayOfWeek.getDisplayName) in the Calendar component, which are available from API level 26.

 ## Installation Steps